UAV-Centre-ITC/AI4R_RELBot/README.md

    ```
    export ROS_DOMAIN_ID=<RELBot_ID>   # e.g., 8 for RELBot08
    ```
    Add this line to `~/.bashrc` to make it persistent.
-This is a very importamt step to configure the communication with the ROS2 running on the RELBot.
+This is a very important step to configure the communication with the ROS2 running on the RELBot.

 ---